SUPERCILEX/auto-isa/docs/paper/main.typ

 Idioms with branches are split along every possible combination of paths out of each branch.
 This process is described later in @edge-cases.
+In compiler terms, the lack of branching makes each idiom a basic block whose original branching can be restored by a phi choosing the idiom that executed.

 After an idiom is found, its equivalence class is determined to place it in the correct group, where equivalence is defined by comparing a sorted edge list of instruction types (e.g. `(Store, Add)`).
 This allows us to find multiple static occurrences of a particular idiom that is used in different places throughout a program.